 Diagnosis of a calf strain

 A thorough subjective and objective examination from a physiotherapist is usually sufficient to diagnose a calf strain.
-Further investigations such as an MRI scan or Ultrasound may be required, in rare cases, to confirm diagnosis and assess the severity.
+Further investigations such as an MRI scan or Ultrasound may be required, in rare cases, to confirm diagnosis and assess the severity of injury.